wordofwarning/wordofwarning.org/current/2023-emergency/index.md

 *Presented by* Word of Warning *+* Contact

-Manchester's 23rd micro-marathon of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 30 September, Noon to 10pm** (*times tbc*)<br>— with an Afternoon of installations, interventions, and limited capacity works<br>— followed by an Evening full of short shows…
+Manchester's 23rd micro-marathon of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 30 September, Noon-10pm** (*times tbc*)<br>— with an Afternoon of installations, interventions, and limited capacity works<br>— followed by an Evening full of short shows…

 #### Artists
 *Our Call for Proposals has closed; participating artists tba on 1 September.*